Starting a Chapter or Looking to Use Best Practices – Here Are Some Things to Think About

 How will you communicate with your members and potential new members?

 Some chapters are almost exclusively email driven.
 Others are very Facebook dependent and count on members to get their information that way.
 And some are using text-based services to reach members that are not email-driven.
-Many use a combination of email, Facebook and other social media options like Twitter and Eventbrite.
+Many use a combination of email, Facebook and other social media options or even event management tools like Eventbrite.

 Can your chapter still be part of the 100 Who Care model if you live in a repressed area where people can only afford a $50 quarterly commitment?